3 Common Rottweiler Behaviour Problems (And How To Fix Them)

 Where Do Rottweilers Come From?

 Rottweilers are one of the oldest herding breeds.
-They came from Roman drover dogs that travelled across Europe with Roman armies, herding cattle to feed soldiers.
+They came from Roman drover dogs that travelled with Roman armies across Europe.
+These dogs herded cattle to feed the soldiers.
+In the German town of Rottweil, they became known as "Butcher's Dogs."

 What were they bred to do?

-- Drive cattle over long distances
+- Drive cattle to market over long distances

 - Protect valuable livestock from thieves and predators